anolilab/unplugin-favicons/.github/CONTRIBUTING.md

 ### Code of Conduct

-This project and everyone participating in it is governed by [the repository's code of conduct](../CODE_OF_CONDUCT.md).
+This project and everyone participating in it’s governed by [the repository’s code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to dev@joshuahemphill.com.

 ## How Can I Contribute?